ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 ## Using the console
 {: #aspera-console}

-When you create a bucket in a [supported region](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-service-availability), you have the option to select Aspera high-speed transfer to upload files or folders.
-Once you attempt to upload an object, you are prompted to install the Aspera Connect client.
+When you use the console to add objects to a bucket in a [supported region](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-service-availability), you are prompted with an option to install the Aspera Connect client.
+This browser plug-in allows you to use Aspera high-speed transfer to upload files or folders.

 ### Install Aspera Connect
 {: #aspera-install}